 Cost of tooling: $50,000, to be paid as per below schedule.

 - Initial payment 30%: $15,000

 Note: percentages may differ between suppliers; always check the payment terms with your supplier before you start working with them!

 Die Casting projects

-Casting is the process of poring molten metal into a mold to produce a finished metal product.
+Casting is the process of pouring molten metal into a mold to produce a finished metal product.
 Similar to injection molding, casting requires a steel mold tool.
 However, there are different methods used for casting, some of which use sand as the mold (in that case there would be a wooden or metal pattern in the shape of the final product).

 You would also require a clipping tool that is dedicated to your product as it would be manufactured to your product profile.
 The clipping tool removes any flash, feed and vent system from the casting as cleanly as possible.